August 4-12, 2018

 Youth Quest Inyo Mountains

 Spring Youth Circles: Pre-Trip Meetings and community Youth Circles that hold questions of your own personal truth in these changing global times.
 Each family will receive one pre-trip meeting with the guides.
-These will be scheduled in February, March, April, May and June to support the process of preparation.
-If you’re curious, please contact Regina or Scott directly to learn about the monthly youth circles.
+These will be scheduled in February- June to support the process of preparation.
+If you’re curious, please contact Kim or Chris directly to learn about the monthly youth circles.

-Late Summer: Follow-up meeting and slideshow, SF Bay Area.
+Late Summer/Early Fall: Follow-up meeting and slideshow, SF Bay Area.
 Meeting with young adults after their quest to support them in the challenge of bringing the benefits of their quest experience back into their daily lives.

 Fee: $1075-$1450.
 Deposit: $200.
 In an effort to make the quest available to families of all income levels, we have established a scholarship fund and also offer some payment plans (contact us for more details).
 If you are in need of financial aid, please contact us for further information.
 Please contact us as well if you would like to make a tax-deductible contribution to our scholarship fund.